 Drain on a paper towel.
 Salt lightly.

-Any fried dish is of course fairly rich stuff.
-We usually enjoy it with a huge salad.
-I call it a 15 euro salad, not because it costs fifteen euros to make, but because that's what you'll pay if you eat out in Amsterdam.
-It probably costs no more than one dollar to make, and ten minutes of your time.
+Any fried-dish is of course fairly rich stuff.
+We usually enjoy it with fresh greens.
+I call it a 15 euro salad, not because it is so expensive to make, but as that is what you'll pay if you eat out in Amsterdam.
+It probably costs no more than one dollar to make, and ten-minutes of your time.

-Honest truth?
-This fried eggplant recipe is my all-time favourite dish.
-Scrumptious.
+Do you want the honest truth?
+This fried eggplant recipe is my all-time favourite dish; scrumptious.
 I'll have a couple of slices on a sandwich for lunch today.
-FANTASTIC!
-Who could possibly want to go to McDonalds for lunch?!!
+Who could possibly want to go to McDonald's for a meal?

-Eggplant, known as brinjals in Africa because of the Indian influence, rank high amongst the anti cholesterol foods.
-You really don't need those nasty statins with all their nasty side effects; tingling, achy legs, impotence, haemorrhagic stroke; rather foods that lower cholesterol naturally.
-And in my opinion there's no way to do that better than with a fried eggplant recipe.
+Eggplant, known as brinjals in Africa because of the Indian influence, rank highly amongst the anti-cholesterol foods.
+You really don't need those nasty statins with all their horrible side effects; tingling, achy legs and impotence, and even haemorrhagic stroke.

 Use coconut or olive oil rather than butter perhaps; I use a mixture.

 I wrote this blog on fried eggplant recipe years ago, and it's time for an update.
-It's still a great favourite and we enjoy it regularly in the summer.
+It is still a great favourite and we enjoy it regularly when they are in season.

-There's more evidence coming out that it's refined carbs that make us obese, rather than fat; it's that white cake flour that I'm thinking about; not good stuff.
+There is more evidence coming out that it is the refined carbs that make us obese, rather than fat.
+It's that cake-flour that I am thinking about; not good stuff.
 I guess all of life is about compromises, and we break down and use a tablespoon now and then; and now we have even ditched that in favour of wholemeal.

-Still, that cake flour hasn't made us fat, but that's because we eat so many salads and other foods that lower cholesterol like oats and chickpeas; blessed are the balanced; I'm about as anxious of health nut neurosis as obesity.
+Still that cake-flour never made us fat, but that is because we eat so many salads and other foods that lower cholesterol like oats and chickpeas; blessed are the balanced.
+I am about as anxious of wellness nut neurosis as obesity.

-The other update is since keeping our own hens, we use only free range cage free eggs; they have made a huge difference to all of our cooking.
-I'm sure you can see which egg has three times as much omega-3 and choline.
+The other update is since keeping our own hens, we use only free range eggs; they have made a huge difference to all of our cooking.
+I'm sure you can see which one has three times as much omega-3 and choline.

-If you're into eggplant like I am, then pay Helen Nichols' site, well being secrets, a visit; in particular her favorite eggplant recipes pages will keep you busy for weeks!
+If you are into brinjals like I am, then pay Helen Nichols' site, well-being secrets, a visit; in particular her favourite eggplant recipes pages will keep you busy for weeks.

-In short, you can see they are one of my favourites too; a bit of an acquired taste, and never buy them unless they are firm, shiny and a dark purple colour; after sitting on the shelf at the supermarket for a few days they rapidly become awful.
+In short, you can see they are one of my favourites too; a bit of an acquired taste, and never buy them unless they are firm, shiny and a dark-purple colour.
+After sitting on the shelf at the supermarket for a few days they rapidly become bitter.